Last updated: April 20, 2016

 We may share your information with law enforcement or other government agencies as required by law such as to comply with a subpoena, bankruptcy proceedings, or similar legal process or for the purposes of limiting fraud.
 We reserve the right to disclose your personal information when we believe that disclosure is necessary to protect our rights and/or to comply with a judicial proceeding, court order, or legal process served on our Web site.

 We display personal testimonials of satisfied customers on our site in addition to other endorsements.
 With your consent we may post your testimonial along with your name.
 If you wish to update or delete your testimonial, you can contact us at email@example.com.

 When you create a loan listing, you will be posting personal information on the site that will be visible to all users.
-This information includes details about your loan request, as well as your screen name, geographic location, Lending Club credit grade and a description of the loan request.
+This information includes details about your loan request, as well as your screen name, geographic location, Lending Club credit grade, and the purpose for which the loan will be used.

 Qualified Lending Club investors will also see certain credit data collected from or calculated based on your credit bureau file.
 It is necessary to allow prospective investors to see this information as they evaluate your loan request.
 The information displayed to investors includes a credit profile section and a credit history section.
 As noted above, this information is also contained anonymously in loan data files available on the statistics page.